 Volunteering has many other intangible benefits.
 It can help your child give back to society, break down barriers of misunderstanding or fear, explore personal issues, and even have fun.

 There are many people, places, and organizations that need volunteers.
 Here are some tips to help your child get started:

-- Look around your community and in the phone book to see which programs are there and need help.
+- Look around your community and online to see which programs are there and need help.

-- Visit your city or town Web site.
+- Visit your city, town, or county website.
 It may list volunteer opportunities in your community.

-- Contact your local United Way, cultural arts association, student organization, or umbrella association that can point you in the right direction.
+- Contact your local United Way, Salvation Army, culture or arts association, student organization, or umbrella association that can point you in the right direction.

 - Ask your library, church or synagogue, and/or community colleges if they sponsor any volunteer groups.

 - Check out the following websites to learn more about causes and to find volunteer opportunities near you.